Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: From Operations to Key Research Topics

-\paragraph{\textbf{Memory Indexing}} is the process of structuring memory representations to support efficient and accurate retrieval since standing as a foundational component of memory usage.
-Recent work categorizes memory indexing into three paradigms: graph-based, signal-enhanced, and timeline-based approaches.
-HippoRAG \citep{gutierrez2024hipporag} models memory indexing after hippocampal theory by constructing lightweight knowledge graphs to explicitly reveal the connection between different knowledge fragments.
-LongMemEval \citep{wu2024longmemeval} enhances memory keys with timestamps, factual content, and summaries.
-Theanine \citep{ong2025towards} organizes memories along evolving temporal and causal links, enabling dialogue agents to retrieve information segments based on both relevance and timeline context, supporting lifelong and dynamic personalization.
+\textit{\textbf{Memory Indexing}} provides the foundational structure for long-term memory, transforming vast collections of experiences into a searchable repository that enables efficient and accurate retrieval.
+Recent work categorizes memory indexing into three paradigms: graph-based indexing, exemplified by HippoRAG \citep{gutierrez2024hipporag}, constructs lightweight knowledge graphs to explicitly map the relational structure between memory fragments; signal-enhanced indexing, where systems like LongMemEval \citep{wu2024longmemeval} enrich memory keys with metadata such as timestamps or summaries to refine retrieval accuracy; and timeline-based indexing, as demonstrated in Theanine \citep{ong2025towards}, which organizes memories along temporal and causal chains to enable chronologically-informed retrieval.
 These strategies highlight the need to integrate structure, retrieval signals, and temporal dynamics for effective long-term memory management.
+These paradigms signal a shift from simple semantic similarity to a crucial synthesis of relational structure, metadata signals, and temporal dynamics, enabling the development of scalable and contextually aware memory systems.